-When it comes to renovating properties to sell and profit off, you typically need to have a good amount of money saved to be able to get the work done and make profit.
-You want to look at reselling the property around six months after you purchased.
+When it comes to renovating properties to sell and profit off, you typically need to have a good amount of money saved to be able to get the work done and make a profit.
+You want to look at reselling the property around six months after you purchased it.
 The longer you own it, the more your expenses increase and the more risk you take with the value of the market dropping.

-You need to understand what’s in demand on the market to be able to do this successfully which is why a six month turn around is advised.
+You need to understand what’s in demand on the market to be able to do this successfully which is why a six-month turnaround is advised.
 The property market changes so quickly you don’t want to be left without profit.
 A great advantage to property flipping is it can offer a quick return in comparison to other avenues.

 Put easily, this is like having an Airbnb.
 Owning a property that gets rented out for a short period of time is a short-term rental.
 This could be one night or two weeks.
 Short-term rental properties require a lot less expertise and supervision than typically rentals.